VDavoodnia/VDavoodnia/README.md

-### Welcome to my profile! 👋
+### Hello there! 👋

 - 🎓 I am a Ph.D. candidate in ECE department at Queen's University, Canada.
 - 🌟 I am interested in AI research with applications in computer vision, graphics, gaming, and virtual worlds.
 - 📫 I look forward to new challenges and collaboration opportunities.
-[LinkedIn](https://www.linkedin.com/in/vandad-davoodnia/)
+[LinkedIn](https://www.linkedin.com/in/vandad-davoodnia/) [Website](https://vdavoodnia.github.io/)

 <!--